202422/RoBERTa-based-Graph-Anomaly-Detection/README.md

 ## RGAD Implementation

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We developed a behavioral anomaly detection pipeline based on sentiment analysis of messages exchanged within a Neo4j graph database.
-Each message in the database is labeled using the pre-trained Twitter-RoBERTa-base-sentiment model (Cardiff NLP), which classifies content into three categories: positive, neutral, or negative, along with an associated confidence score.
+The pipeline consists of two main stages:

+* **Labeling**: The first step of the pipeline involves performing sentiment analysis on messages exchanged between users in a Neo4j graph database.
+Each message is processed using the pre-trained Twitter-RoBERTa-base-sentiment model developed by Cardiff NLP.
+This model, which is specialized in analyzing social media text, assigns a sentiment label to each message from among three categories: positive, neutral, or negative.
+In addition to the label, the model provides a confidence score that reflects how certain it is about its prediction.
+This step enriches the graph relationships with emotional information derived from the textual content.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;After labeling, we calculate for each user the percentage of negative messages with a confidence score greater than 70%, relative to the total number of messages they have sent.
-This metric serves as a criterion for identifying potentially abnormal or toxic behavior within the network.
-A high proportion of strongly negative messages may indicate malicious behavior, potential harassment, or other anomalies that warrant further investigation.
+* **Percentage computation**: Once all the messages are labeled, the second step consists of analyzing user behavior by computing, for each user, the percentage of negative messages with a confidence score higher than 70%, relative to the total number of messages they have sent.
+This confidence threshold is used to focus only on messages that the model considers strongly negative.
+The resulting percentage serves as an indicator for identifying potentially toxic or abnormal behavior.
+A user who sends a high proportion of strongly negative messages may be flagged for further analysis to detect possible malicious intent or harassment situations.